 - Monitor credit inquiries.
 Limit the number of credit inquiries, especially in a short period of time.
 Every time you apply for a loan, your credit will be run (called a hit).
 Too many hits on your credit could negatively impact your credit score.

 - Time matters.
 Keep older credit lines open.
 Longer histories are more appealing because they show your responsibility over time.

 Checking your credit report annually and reporting errors could help improve your credit score.
 You can request one free copy of your credit history from the three major credit bureaus (Experian, Equifax, and TransUnion) yearly at annualcreditreport.com.
 Review these for errors or inaccuracies.
 If anything looks incorrect, report it immediately.
 Additionally, you’ll want to monitor for signs of identity theft (unknown lines of credit, multiple inquiries you did not do, etc.).
 If you suspect you are a victim of identity theft, contact the credit bureaus immediately through their websites linked above.
 Identity theft is not a quick fix, but detecting it early could lessen the time needed to repair your credit.

 Tackling credit on your own can feel scary.
 Luckily, you don’t have to do it by yourself.
-Our team of local experts are here to help you analyze your credit and provide guidance on how to (re)build it to get you on the path towards financial freedom.
-Get started today and schedule a branch appointment with a Yolo Federal representative.
+Our team of local experts are here to help you analyze your credit and provide guidance on how to (re)build it to get you on the path toward financial freedom.
+Get started today and schedule an appointment with a Yolo Federal representative.